What is Orofacial Myology?

 How Long is Therapy?

-Poor habits in the areas of sleep are addressed, as well as nail biting, lip biting and licking, cheek, tongue, and pen biting, gum chewing, musical instruments, leaning on the face, computer/desk posture, cell phone and texting posture, and the use of water/sports bottle.
+Poor habits in the areas of sleep, and daily posture (leaning on the face, computer/desk, cell phone use, texting posture, and the use of water/sports bottle) are also addressed.

-Recent studies confirm a 90 percent success rate with Myofunctional Therapy and its stable long term effectiveness.
+Recent studies confirm a 90 percent success rate with Orofacial Myology and its stable long term effectiveness.

 Contact me to set up your initial consultation today!